dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 A large prerendered state size may exceed the SignalR circuit message size limit, which results in the following:

 * The SignalR circuit fails to initialize with an error on the client: :::no-loc text="Circuit host not initialized.":::
-* The reconnection dialog on the client appears when the circuit fails.
+* The reconnection UI on the client appears when the circuit fails.
 Recovery isn't possible.

 To resolve the problem, use ***either*** of the following approaches: